FabianSchuetze/weakly-supervised/README.md

 ----

 -  [ ] Run experiments with the other datasets to compare against SOTA results.
--  [ ] Use caching in the databases to allow faster data loading (At the moment, the data serving latency slows down some GPUs)
+-  [ ] Use caching in the databases to allow faster data loading (At the moment, the data serving latency -> First experiental inegration in branch cache. slows down some GPUs)
 -  [ ] Comapre the result with a Deeplab implementation
 -  [ ] Unit tests (so far I only check if the module can be loaded)
--  [ ] Complete PASCAL VOC integration.
+-  [ ] Complete Pascal VOC Integration.
+Train to compare Faster RCNN results.